solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 HashiCorp's [Nomad](https://www.nomadproject.io/) is a a popular workload scheduler that can be used in place of, or in combination with Kubernetes as a way of running long-lived processes on a cluster of hosts.
 Nomad supports native integration with Consul and Vault, making configuration, service discovery, and credential management easy for application developers.

-Nomad is used to deploy the Gloo Edge containers by using Gloo Edge deployment jobs.
-Similar to a Kubernetes deployment, each Nomad job defines a set of deployment tasks for the various Gloo Edge components.
+Nomad is used to deploy the Gloo Gateway containers by using Gloo Gateway deployment jobs.
+Similar to a Kubernetes deployment, each Nomad job defines a set of deployment tasks for the various Gloo Gateway components.
 There are four jobs in total which deploy the following container groups:

 * gloo
 * discovery